Preface

 Computer Architecture is the part of systems closest to hardware, studying how the insides of CPUs, GPUs, TPUs, and similar chips should be designed: how the cache hierarchy is organized, RISC vs CISC instruction sets, how the pipeline is laid out, how to handle branch prediction and memory consistency, and so on.
 As Moore’s Law has been slowing down over the last few years, the gains from just stuffing in more transistors are basically gone, so the architecture line is increasingly focused on designing accelerators for specific workloads (deep learning, graph computation, cryptography, and so on).
 Google’s TPU and NVIDIA’s Tensor Cores are products of this trend.

 Operating Systems mostly studies how the OS kernel should be designed: how to schedule processes, how to manage memory, how to handle I/O, how to implement file systems, and so on.
-Active directions in recent years include unikernels (merging an application with the kernel into a single-purpose binary to squeeze out performance), microkernels (splitting a traditional monolithic kernel into multiple user-space services for reliability and security), and OS redesigns for new hardware (persistent memory, SmartNICs, disaggregated memory, and so on).
+Active directions in recent years include unikernels (merging an application with the kernel into a single-purpose binary to squeeze out performance), verified microkernels (using formal methods to prove the correctness of the kernel core on top of the microkernel split architecture), and OS redesigns for new hardware (persistent memory, SmartNICs, disaggregated memory, and so on).

 Networking studies how data is transmitted reliably and efficiently between machines: from switch design within a LAN, to wide-area networks across data centers, to routing protocols on the Internet — all of it falls under this area.
 A lot of recent work has focused on data-center networking, because cloud computing and large-model training are pushing everyone to care more about achieving extremely low latency and non-blocking communication inside the data center.

-High-Performance Computing studies how to scale a computation efficiently across hundreds, thousands, even tens of thousands of cores.
-The traditional applications are scientific computing — climate simulation, fluid dynamics, first-principles materials calculations — the kind of workload that runs on national supercomputers every day, with PDE solvers and large-scale linear algebra (the broader family of numerical methods) sitting underneath.
+High-Performance Computing studies how to scale a computation efficiently across tens of thousands of nodes.
+The traditional applications are scientific problems — climate simulation, fluid dynamics, first-principles materials calculations — the kind of workload that runs on national supercomputers every day, with PDE solvers and large-scale linear algebra (the broader family of numerical methods) sitting underneath.
 Honestly, HPC feels to me like the most encompassing direction in systems: deeply intertwined with architecture and networking, and at the same time having to care about applied-math details like numerical stability.
-Plus, today’s large-model training runs directly on the infrastructure HPC has been developing for decades — GPU clusters, high-speed interconnects between nodes, collective communication — these have all been HPC’s bread and butter, so HPC is essentially the foundation underlying all of large-model training.
+Also worth mentioning: today’s large-model training is built directly on the infrastructure HPC has been developing for decades.
+GPU clusters, high-speed interconnects between nodes, collective communication — these have all been HPC’s bread and butter, and the entire training stack for large models is essentially built on top of them.

 Database studies how to store, index, and query large amounts of data.
 A modern database system has to handle a lot of problems: how to do concurrent transactions while maintaining ACID, how to distribute queries across many machines, how to optimize SQL query plans, how to handle streaming data, and so on.
 Active directions in recent years include in-memory databases, cloud-native databases (Snowflake, BigQuery, that kind of thing), and vector databases purpose-built for large-model retrieval.